uuk0/PyBytecodeManipulator/ASSEMBLY.md

 * STORE \<expression> \['(' \<expression> ')']: stores TOS or value of 'expression' in the local or global variable
 * CALL \['PARTIAL' | 'MACRO'] \<call target> '(' \<args> ')' \['-> '\<target>]: invokes the target found at 'call target' with the given 'args'
   (like python, but with access expressions for values and constant identifiers for keys), and stores it at TOS or 'target';
-  'PARTIAL' is a wrapper like functools.partial.
+  * 'PARTIAL' is a wrapper like functools.partial.
 If used, each arg expression can be prefixed with '?' for dynamic evaluation, otherwise static evaluation (like the real functools.partial)
+  * 'MACRO' calls macro code, meaning inlining; Parameters of the macro NOT prefixed with '!' will be evaluated on each access by the macro
+    * also enables the use of code blocks as parameters (by using '{' \<expressions> '}'' as a parameter)
 * OP (\<lhs> \<binary operator> \<rhs>) \['->' \<target>]: uses the given operator
   * binary operator might be any of +|-|*|/|//|**|%|&|"|"|^|>>|<<|@|is|!is|in|!in|<|<=|==|!=|>|>=|xor|!xor|:=|isinstance|issubclass|hasattr|getattr
 * IF \<expression> \['\\'' \<label name> '\\''] '{' \<body> '}': executes 'body' only if 'expression' is not False; 'label name' is the top, 'label name'+"_END" the end of the IF statement and 'label name'+"_HEAD" the real HEAD, so before the condition check